 These children are not just numbers or statistics.
 Each one of them was a life ended.
 Each one has a Face.

-For more information or to make a donation: email@example.com
+For more information or to become a supporter, email email@example.com